Hyyote/In-depth-Windows-tweaking/README.md

 Install Windows without internet connection until you ensure all the update services and automatic driver updates are disabled.

-Disable audio enhancements in the sound control panel.<br/>
+Disable audio enhancements in the sound control panel.

 Import a power plan of your liking, my recommendations are: